ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Using the OCaml Toplevel with UTop

 UTop is a nice toplevel for OCaml.
 Unlike the standard toplevel with the `ocaml` command, UTop features history, tab completion, line edition, and the ability to load a package installed in your switch.
-One of the things that makes OCaml so efficient is because it compiles while you code, allowing for iteration.

 By running the `utop` command, it will print out something similar to what you see below.
 After the horizontal line, you will see a new prompt `utop #`.
 Here is where you type your expressions.
 In this case `1 + 2 * 3;;`.
 After you press Enter, the following line shown is the desired output.